 When we’re leaving, send us a pop-up notification.
 Tell us you’re offering us a discount or are ready to match/ do better than the best price we could get from your competitors, maybe just offer us free shipping.
 Now we’re hooked and you’ll have less cart abandoners.

 A notification from your ai chatbot could be all we need in order to get around to attending to our carts.
 Especially from a Facebook Messenger chatbot, which us sends eye-catching notifications when we’re not using the app.
 It makes sure we notice your message (and very possibly, take action).

 Ask us why we’re left our shopping carts and if we mention price as a factor, offer us a discount.

 If you render us frustrated while trying to checkout, trust me, we won’t bother checking out.

 Don’t annoy us into ditching our cart (and you).
-If the checkout process is too complicated, we won’t just abandon our cart, we’ll abandon you too.
+If you force us to deal with complicated checkout processes, we won’t just abandon our cart, we’ll abandon you too.
 You can’t blame us for assuming that your process is going to be equally annoying for every single purchase that we try to make.